cortexrd/Knack-Toolkit-Library/README.md

 //My App code -- END

-For your CSS vs KTL's, the placement does not matter.
+For your CSS code vs KTL's, the placement does not matter.
+But it is recommended to keep each of them grouped together, with clearly identified delimiters.

+If you don't like a feature, don't worry.
+It's possible to turn it off by setting its flag to false in the function **ktl.core.setCfg**, in the **//KTL Setup** section of the **KTL_KnackApp.js** file.

 # Features